damnkittyworks/Local-LLMs-nonGPU-computers/intel-mac/running-llamacpp.md

 ---
 **Things to Know**
 * This guide details how to download and use a pre-built llama.cpp binary for macOS along with a 7B weight model on an Intel Mac.
-* These instructions are written with simplicity in mind so anyone can follow along, even if you're not a tech whiz.
+* These instructions were written with simplicity in mind so anyone can follow along, even for those who are not tech whizzes.
+As such, the steps may not be the most advanced or optimized for tech experts.
+* Original instructions: For those interested in exploring the original instructions provided by the creeator of llama.cpp, they can be found at this website: https://github.com/ggerganov/llama.cpp
-* Device: 2018 MacBook Pro, 2.3 GHZ Quad-Code Inter Core i5, 8GB RAM, macOS 14.3.1
+* Device used: 2018 MacBook Pro, 2.3 GHZ Quad-Code Inter Core i5, 8GB RAM, macOS 14.3.1
-* Dependices: Aside from the downloading the binary and the model, no additional installs were required.
-My mac was running on a fresh install of macOS 14.3.1.
+* Dependencies: Aside from the downloading the binary and the model, no extra installs are needed.
 ---
 ## Download and Set Up
 1. On the Mac, open the Home folder by using the keyboard shortcut <kbd>Cmd</kbd> + <kbd>Shift</kbd> + <kbd>H</kbd>.